Roasted Tomato Sauce

 Notes

-This roasted tomato sauce is amazing served up with all kind of Mexican food, like enchiladas, tacos, and these fajitas.
+This roasted tomato sauce is amazing served up with all kinds of Mexican food, like enchiladas, tacos, and these fajitas.
 It would also be nice with some plain or Mexican grilled steak or chicken or fish.
 It will keep for about 5 days in the fridge, and I see nothing wrong with menu planning around it for an entire week.

 Nutrition